 Social support is especially important.
 Newly divorced people may not be ready to date or feel uncomfortable dating after married life.
 Creating a single lifestyle takes time.
 For some, they may have never lived alone.
 You may not be used to attending cultural and social events alone or have a companion with whom to go.
 Church and support groups, such as Divorce Anonymous, Parents Without Partners, and New Beginnings all can provide both support and a social network.

 Take time out from your stress.
 Make time for yourself and find an activity that involves and relaxes you.
-Exercise that is fun, such as dancing, hiking, sports, or biking give you double benefits.
+An exercise that is fun, such as dancing, hiking, sports, or biking gives you double benefits.
 A creative hobby will nurture you.
 Try meditation, yoga, and breathing exercises for deep relaxation.
+Do exercise that is fun, such as dancing, hiking, sports, or biking gives you double benefits.
+A creative hobby will nurture you.
+Try meditation, yoga, and breathing exercises for deep relaxation.
+Read “Growing Through Divorce” and “Do’s and Don’ts of Divorce.”
 Listen to my interview and get tips for Bouncing Back from Divorce.

 Some additional tips:

 - Make a list of losses and write about each one.
 Set aside time to grieve each.

 - Look for gratitude each day.
 Make a daily gratitude list.

 - List things that make you happy and actively do them.